 Nuclear Organization & Gene Expression

-To complement our cell biological studies we have taken a molecular approach to identify and characterize long nuclear retained non-coding RNAs that have roles in regulating various aspects of gene expression or nuclear organization and play a role in development and/or cancer.
+To complement our cell biological studies we have taken a molecular approach to identify and characterize long nuclear retained non-coding RNAs that have roles in regulating various aspects of gene expression or nuclear organization and play a role in cancer and/or development.
 Together, our studies will elucidate new insights into the regulation of gene expression and how it can be manipulated to positively impact disease outcome.